-Let us recall that whenever $Q_i=0$ the photon counting in the mode $i$ is a Poissonian process and it is always the case for the coherent states.
-Now consider two mode thermal state:
+Let us recall that whenever $Q_i=0$, the photon counting in the mode $i$ is a Poissonian process, which is always the case for the coherent states.
+Now, consider a two-mode thermal state:

 where $N_q(\omega)$ is the average number of photons in mode $q$.
 For this state, one gets: